mandhar-patil/mandhar-three-tier-project/README.md

 Step 2 — Install Istio on the Cluster bashistioctl install --set profile=demo -y

-# Verify istiod and ingressgateway pods are Running
+# Verify Istio pods are running
 kubectl get pods -n istio-system
+You should see istiod and istio-ingressgateway pods running.
-ProfileUse caseminimalCore only, no ingress gatewaydemoAll features enabled — best for learning ✅productionTuned for real workloads
+ProfileDescriptionminimalCore only, no ingress gatewaydemoEverything enabled — best for learning ✅productionOptimized for real workloads

 Step 3 — Enable Sidecar Injection
-bash# Label the namespace — Istio will auto-inject Envoy into every new pod kubectl label namespace three-tier istio-injection=enabled
+bash# Label the namespace — Istio will auto-inject Envoy into every pod kubectl label namespace three-tier istio-injection=enabled

-# Confirm label was applied
+# Verify the label was applied
 kubectl get ns three-tier --show-labels

-After labeling, every pod in this namespace gets 2 containers automatically — your app + an Envoy sidecar.
-No YAML changes needed; Istio handles it via a webhook.
+💡 After labeling, every new pod in this namespace will automatically get 2 containers: your app + Envoy proxy.
+No YAML changes needed — Istio handles it via a webhook.

 Step 4 — Restart Deployments
-Restart all workloads so the Envoy sidecar gets injected into already-running pods. bashkubectl rollout restart statefulset mongodb    -n three-tier kubectl rollout restart deployment  backend    -n three-tier kubectl rollout restart deployment  frontend   -n three-tier
+Restart existing pods so the Envoy sidecar gets injected into them. bashkubectl rollout restart statefulset mongodb -n three-tier kubectl rollout restart deployment backend -n three-tier kubectl rollout restart deployment frontend -n three-tier

-# Confirm 2/2 READY — that means app + envoy are both running
+# Verify — look for 2/2 under READY column
 kubectl get pods -n three-tier
 Expected output:
 NAME                    READY   STATUS
-backend-xxxxx           2/2     Running    <- Node.js app + Envoy
+backend-xxxxx           2/2     Running   ← app + envoy
-frontend-xxxxx          2/2     Running    <- React app + Envoy
+frontend-xxxxx          2/2     Running   ← app + envoy
-mongodb-0               2/2     Running    <- MongoDB + Envoy
+mongodb-0               2/2     Running   ← app + envoy

-Step 5 — Apply Istio Gateway
-The Gateway resource configures the IngressGateway pod to listen on port 80 and accept incoming HTTP traffic.
+💡 2/2 instead of 1/1 confirms Envoy was successfully injected.

-Without it, traffic reaches the IngressGateway pod but gets rejected — it has no instructions. bashkubectl apply -f istio-gateway.yaml
+Step 5 — Apply Gateway and VirtualService bashkubectl apply -f istio-gateway.yaml

-# Verify Gateway is created
-kubectl get gateway -n three-tier

-💬 Think of the Gateway as a bouncer at a club entrance — it decides which port, protocol, and domains are allowed in.
-Nothing gets through without it.

-Step 6 — Apply VirtualService
-The VirtualService contains the routing rules — it looks at the URL path and sends traffic to the right service. bashkubectl apply -f istio-gateway.yaml   # same file contains both Gateway + VirtualService

-# Verify VirtualService is created
+# Verify both resources were created
-kubectl get virtualservice -n three-tier
+kubectl get gateway -n three-tier kubectl get virtualservice -n three-tier
-Routing rules:
+How routing works:
-PathRoutes to/api/*backend-service:3500/frontend-service:3000
+URL PathRoutes To/api/*backend-service:3500/frontend-service:3000

-💬 Think of the VirtualService as the receptionist inside — once the bouncer (Gateway) lets you in, the receptionist reads your URL and sends you to the right room.
+💡 Think of the Gateway as a bouncer at the entrance — it controls which port and protocol is allowed in.
+The VirtualService is the receptionist inside — it looks at your URL path and routes you to the correct service.

-Step 7 — Patch IngressGateway NodePort
+Step 6 — Patch IngressGateway NodePort
-Map the Istio IngressGateway to NodePort 30080 so your host machine can reach it on port 8080. bashkubectl patch svc istio-ingressgateway -n istio-system --type='json' -p='[ {"op":"replace","path":"/spec/ports/1/nodePort","value":30080}
+Map the Istio IngressGateway to NodePort 30080 so traffic from your host reaches it. bashkubectl patch svc istio-ingressgateway -n istio-system --type='json' -p='[ {"op":"replace","path":"/spec/ports/1/nodePort","value":30080}
 ]'